kestra-io/docs/content/docs/15.how-to-guides/golang.md

 ---
-title: Golang
+title: Go
 icon: /docs/icons/golang.svg
 ---

-Run Golang code inside of your flow.
+Run Go code inside of your flow.

-There isn't an official Golang plugin but we can use the `Shell` `Commands` task to execute arbitrary commands inside of a Docker container.
+There isn't an official Go plugin but we can use the `Shell` `Commands` task to execute arbitrary commands inside of a Docker container.
 We can also specify a container image that contains the necessary libraries to run the specific programming language.

 In this example, we're using the Docker Task Runner with the `golang:latest` image so that Go can be executed.